 The diet of this particular bear consists mostly of fish from May through September when the Salmon returns.
 Therefore they will be found in the areas around the waters on a regular basis during these months.
 After that, they also feed on berries and various types of fruit.
 Nuts will be consumed if they find them as well.
 Other plants will be a last resort of food when other sources aren’t readily available.
 Sometimes they will kill other animals as well in order to get enough food.

 Kodiak Bears are able to identify where they should be at a given time of the year for feeding.
 They are able to determine what is in the season so they will feed in that given area and then move on to another.
 This allows them to take advantage of the various food sources which may only be available to them during a limited period of time.

 Kodiak Bear Reproduction

-For the Kodiak Bears mating season is during May and June.
+The Kodiak Bears mating season is during May and June.
 This is the time of year when food is the most plentiful.
 Unlike most other species of bears, the males will only find one female to mate with.
-As a result there is less competition among the males for mating rights.
+As a result, there is less competition among males for mating rights.
 Once the courting has been completed the pair may stay together for a couple of weeks.